Commentary

 Adi Sankara Commentary

 Buddhih, intelligence-the power of the internal organ to know of things which are subtle etc. Indeed, people talk of a man possessed of this (power) as intelligent.
 Jnanam, wisdom-knowledge of entities such as the Self etc. Asammohah, non-delusion-proceeding with discrimination with regard to things that are to be known as they present them-selves.
 Ksama, forgiveness-unperturbability of the mind of one who is abused or assulted.
 Satyam, truth-an utterance regarding what one has seen, heard, and felt oneself, communicated as such to others for their understanding, is said to be truth.
 Damah, control of the external organs.
 Samah, control of the internal organs.
 Sukham, happiness.
 Duhkham, sorrow.
 Bhavah, birth; and its opposite abhavah, death.
 And bhayam, fear; as also its opposite abhayam, fearlessness.
 Ahimsa, non-injury-non-cruely towards creatures.
-Samata, eanimity.
-Tustih, satisfaction-the idea of sufficiency with regard to things acired.
+Samata, equanimity.
+Tustih, satisfaction-the idea of sufficiency with regard to things acquired.
 Tapah, austerity-disciplining the body through control of the organs.
 Danam, charity-distribution (of wealth) according to one’s capacity.
 Yasah, fame-renown arising from righteousness.
 On the contrary, ayasah is infamy due to unrighteousness.
 (These) prthak-vidhah, different; bhavah, dispositions-intelligence etc. as described; bhuanam, of beings, of living bengs. bhavanti, spring; mattah, eva, from Me alone, [This is said in the sesne that none of these dispositions can exist without the Self.] from God, in accordanced with their actions.
 Moreover,

 The Bhagavad Gita with the commentary of Sri Sankaracharya – Translated by Alladi Mahadeva Sastry